 Ashwagandha is best known for its stress-lowering effects.

-Summary Ashwagandha seems effective at lowering symptoms of stress and anxiety.
-Most benefits are linked to dosages of 500–600 mg per day taken for at least one month.
+Ashwagandha seems effective at lowering symptoms of stress and anxiety.
+Most benefits are linked to dosages of 225–600 mg per day taken for 1–2 months.

-In one small, 4-week study in 25 people, ashwagandha reduced fasting blood sugar levels three times more than a placebo (8).
+In one 2013 study in 25 people, ashwagandha reduced fasting blood sugar levels three times more than a placebo after 4 weeks (

-In another study in people with type 2 diabetes, an ashwagandha supplement taken for 30 days helped lower fasting blood sugar levels as effectively as oral diabetes medication (9).
+In another older study in people with type 2 diabetes, an ashwagandha supplement taken for 30 days helped lower fasting blood sugar levels as effectively as oral diabetes medication (

-In one 3-month study in 75 men experiencing infertility, five grams of ashwagandha daily increased sperm count and motility (10).
+In a 2010 in 75 males experiencing infertility, 5 g of ashwagandha daily increased sperm count and motility over a 3-month period (

-In another study in highly stressed men, five grams of ashwagandha per day also led to improved sperm quality.
-Moreover, by the end of the 3-month study, 14% of their partners had become pregnant (4).
+In another older study in highly stressed men, 5 g of ashwagandha per day also led to improved sperm quality.
+Moreover, by the end of the 3-month study, 14% of their partners had become pregnant (

-Summary Five grams of ashwagandha per day may boost fertility in men in as little as three months.
+Taking 5 g of ashwagandha per day may boost fertility in males in as little as 3 months.

 Supplementing with ashwagandha may also increase muscle mass and strength.

-In another study in men, 600 mg of ashwagandha per day for eight weeks led to a 1.5–1.7 times larger increase in muscle strength and 1.6–2.3 times higher increase in muscle size, compared to a placebo (11).
+In another 2015 study in males, taking 600 mg of ashwagandha per day for 8 weeks led to a 1.5–1.7 times larger increase in muscle strength and 1.6–2.3 times higher increase in muscle size, compared to a placebo (

-Summary Daily doses of 500 mg of ashwagandha may provide small increases in muscle mass and strength in as little as eight weeks.
+Daily doses of 500 mg of ashwagandha may provide small increases in muscle mass and strength in as little as 8 weeks.
 While most studies have focussed on men, some research suggests women may reap the same benefits.

 Ashwagandha may also help lower inflammation and boost your immunity.

-Research shows that 12 ml of ashwagandha root extract per day may increase levels of immune cells, which help fight infection (14).
+Older research shows that 12 milliliters (mL) of ashwagandha root extract per day may increase levels of immune cells (

-Summary Ashwagandha may lower inflammation and help fight infection.
-Supplements containing at least 250 mg of ashwagandha or 12 ml of ashwagandha extract appear to offer the most benefits.
+Ashwagandha may lower inflammation and help protect against infection.
+Supplements containing at least 250 mg of ashwagandha or 12 mL of ashwagandha extract appear to offer the most benefits.

 Ashwagandha is traditionally used in Ayurveda to help boost memory, and some scientific studies support this practice.

-For instance, in a small, 8-week study, 300 mg of ashwagandha root extract twice a day improved general memory, attention and task performance significantly more than a placebo (15).
+For instance, in a small, 8-week study, taking 300 mg of ashwagandha root extract twice a day improved general memory, attention, and task performance significantly more than a placebo (

 That being said, human research in this area is limited and more is needed before strong conclusions can be drawn.

-Summary Consuming 500–600 mg of ashwagandha root extract per day may boost various aspects of memory.
+Consuming 300 mg of ashwagandha root extract per day may boost various aspects of memory.
 However, more studies are needed to confirm these effects.

 Ashwagandha is considered safe for most people.

-Summary Ashwagandha is considered safe for most people.
-However, pregnant or breastfeeding women, people with autoimmune disorders and those taking certain medications may need to avoid it.
+Ashwagandha is considered safe for most people.
+However, pregnant or breastfeeding people, individuals with autoimmune disorders, and those taking certain medications may need to avoid it.

-Dosages vary depending on your needs, but 250–500 mg per day for at least one month seem effective.
+Dosages vary depending on your needs, but 250–500 mg per day for at least 1 month seem effective.